 - how to publish your scientific results

 - how to write applications for observing time, funding for scientific projects etc.

-During the last semester of the programme we will also arrange a seminar where you as a student get to meet previous Master students who will tell you about their experiences when it comes to finding a job after having attained their Master's degree, both in the industry and in the scientific community.
+During the last semester of the programme we will also arrange a seminar where you as a student get to meet previous master students who will tell you about their experiences when it comes to finding a job after having attained their master degree, both in industry and in the scientific community.